repinel/Mangue/README.md

 The Mangue is a reader for online mangas avaliable at [Manga Panda](http://www.mangapanda.com).
 It needs access to the internet to work.

 Feedbacks are welcome.
-The project was mainly tested on Kindle 4.
+The project was mainly tested on Kindle 4, but it seems to work on Kindle 3 (although we do not use the Kindlet-1.2.jar).

 ## Build Instructions